Workplace, personal and stakeholder pensions

 - lack of employer pension provision, particularly in smaller firms.

-The Pensions Regulator will be writing to all employers in advance of their automatic enrolment date to inform them of when they need to take action and what they need to do to comply.
+The Pensions Regulator writes to all employers in advance of their automatic enrolment date to inform them of when they need to take action and what they need to do to comply.

 Workplace pension information linePhone number: 0845 600 1268